The first thing you need to know is that it is very common for an iPhone, iPad, or iPod Touch not to charge properly.

 To make sure your iPhone hasn’t crashed you need to perform a hard reset.
 You do this by holding the power button and the home button down for an extended period of time.
 Sometimes for as long as 30 seconds.
 It will then reboot and the Apple logo will appear on the screen.

-iPhone still not charging?
+Step 4: iPhone still not charging?

 If you have followed all of the steps outlined above and your iPhone is still not charging then it is likely to need repairing.
 Your local Apple Store will need to service it.
 This is fine if you are still within your warranty period but if your warranty has expired this can be very expensive.
 It may cost up to $200 / £200 to have your iPhone serviced and repaired.

-If your iPhone is insured, either through a dedicate policy or via your home or contents insurance then you may be able to claim a replacement.
+If your iPhone is insured, either through a dedicated policy or via your home or contents insurance then you may be able to claim a replacement.
 If you are in a contract then the network provider may help towards the cost of a replacement.
 If not, you may be out of pocket to replace your beloved iPhone.